yingzixu110/yingzixu110.github.io/about/index.md

 Hello Everyone!
 <br    />
 My name is Yingzi (Sandy) XU and I am currently a Ph.D. student in [Statistics at North Carolina State University](http://www.stat.ncsu.edu/).
 I work with Dr. Howard Bondell on new classification methods.
-Before moving to North Carolina, I grew up in [Hangzhou](http://eng.hangzhou.gov.cn/), China.
-I  completed my undergraduate studies at [Zhejiang University](http://www.zju.edu.cn/english/) with major in Applied Biology and minor in Finance.
+Before moving to North Carolina, I grew up in [Hangzhou](http://eng.hangzhou.gov.cn/), China and graduated from [Zhejiang University](http://www.zju.edu.cn/english/) in 2012 with  Bachelor's degrees in Applied Biology and Finance.